 Adventure director Denham, unemployed actress Anne and his film crew leave New York for some unknown Pacific island in a ship in order to make a film.
-During the ride, Anne falls in love with Jack Driscoll.
+During the journey, Anne falls in love with Jack Driscoll.
 Once on the island, they meet a group of natives that kidnap Anne in order to sacrifice her to their giant ape, King Kong.
-Since Kong took Anne away, the crew lead by Jack decide to save her - on their way they meet dinosaurs and giant monsters and a lot of them dies.
+Since Kong took Anne away, the crew lead by Jack decide to save her—on their way they meet giant dinosaur monsters, and a lot of them dies.
 Still, they manage to capture Kong and bring him to New York.
 There he escapes and dies by falling from the Empire State Building.

 Grade:+++